sleduardo20/ambev-innogame/README.md

 O código de barras, ao passar pelo caixa, alimenta um banco de dados criado pela Ambev, possibilitando trackear de perto o mercado de bebidas não alcoólicas e criar estratégias em cima desses dados.
 Estratégias essas que serão fundamentais para o melhor entendimento do mercado e crescimento cada vez maior dos não alcoólicos.

-## ⛓️ Dependências / Limitações <a name = "limitations"></a>

-- O app depende
-- Describe each limitation in detailed but concise terms
-- Explain why each limitation exists
-- Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
-- Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

 ## 🚀 Futuras Etapas <a name = "future_scope"></a>